-- Eighty-one percent of master's students graduating from MIT entered the work sector and 11% went on to further study. - While 95% of PhD students planned to work after graduation, 1% continued their education.
-Of those with confirmed employment, 42% had postdoctoral positions.
+- Seventy-nine percent of graduating master's students entered the work sector and 14% went on to further study. - While 95% of PhD students planned to work after graduation, 1% continued their education.
+Of those with confirmed employment, 44% had postdoctoral positions.